 We have compiled the following information to give drivers a better idea of what to look for, what to avoid, and a general idea of what the right company you should choose.
 You’ve made a very smart choice by deciding to protect your vehicle from costly repairs, now we want to make sure that you make the right choice and choose a company that will put your best interest first

 What to Avoid:

-We believe in information above all.
+We believe in the information above all.
 It was our goal to educate every consumer on the benefits of extended vehicle protection, which is why you’re here today reading this article at the Endurance Learning Center.
-If a company refuses to answer any questions, hides any information from consumers such as policy details, or attempts to strong arm you into purchasing something you are unsure of, run away fast!
+If a company refuses to answer any questions, hides any information from consumers such as policy details, or attempts to strong-arm you into purchasing something you are unsure of, run away fast!
 These situations will only lead to financial troubles.